 What is Salmonella Poisoning?

-Salmonella infection is one of the diseases that can be passed from animals to humans, so, if your dog has salmonella poisoning, it is important for you to be very careful when you touch your dog, his toys, his food and water dishes or anything that he touches or chews on.
+Salmonella infection is a disease that is passed from animals to humans.
+So, if your dog has salmonella poisoning, you can get it.
+You need to be very careful when you touch your dog, his toys, his food and water dishes or anything that he touches or chews on.

 Get into the habit of washing your hands frequently after handing your dog or his food.
 And wash your dog’s toys frequently.